marclemagne/dotfiles/README.md

-j# Setting up a new workstation
+# Setting up a new workstation

 This guide is completely biased towards my own preferences and is intended for setting up a new macOS workstation.
 Installation relies on a number of bash